 A major attribute of healthy self-esteem is trusting and believing that one can complete a given task.
 This is what psychologists call positive self-efficacy, and it plays a role in being motivated to take action and staying resilient when setbacks emerge.
 People who believe they can accomplish a task most likely will, but those who are uncertain will probably shrink away at the first setback.

 Make efforts towards self-growth by setting small, measurable, attainable, realistic, and time-bound goals.
 Setting small goals for yourself by breaking bigger tasks into smaller ones, will keep you on track, make you feel more in control and as you keep achieving them will increase self-efficacy.

 Use positive self-talk and limit negative self-talk.

-An integral part of self-esteem are the thoughts you have about your abilities and self-worth.
+An integral part of self-esteem is the thoughts you have about your abilities and self-worth.
 That’s why being compassionate in your conversations with yourselves is important.
-You need to program your brain into focusing on encouraging and positive ideas, images, and beliefs.
-It will lead you to think clearly, perform better and perpetuates greater self-esteem.
+You need to program your brain to focus on encouraging and positive ideas, images, and beliefs.
+It will lead you to think clearly, perform better and perpetuate greater self-esteem.